BeMoreHumanOrg/bemorehuman/README.md

   - valgen (valence generator)
   - recgen (runtime recommendation server)
   - test-accuracy (client-side commandline tester)
-    - testfiles (testing files used in conjunction with test-accuracy)
   - config (various config files)

 #### To build bemorehuman

-Run build.sh and remedy any "FAIL" messages you may need to.
-The build script:
-- assumes you've downloaded and unpacked the source code to ~/src/bemorehuman
-- will create a few "build-xxx" directories in your home dir, corresponding to the binaries to be built (needs work to be less manual)

-More details:
+Follow the regular cmake way of building:

+     cd ~/src/bemorehuman  (or whereever the bemorehuman source is on your machine) mkdir build; cd build
+     cmake ..
+     cmake --build .
+     sudo make install     (root is used to install the include/library/binaries and create config file under /etc)

+Binaries built:
-We use cmake to build.
-These are the binaries to be built and they all have their own CMakeLists.txt:
+These are the binaries that get created automatically in the above cmake process and they all have their own CMakeLists.txt:

-bmhlib (shared library)
+- bmhlib (shared library)
-ratgen
+- ratgen
-valgen
+- valgen
-recgen
+- recgen
-test-accuracy
+- test-accuracy

 #### Additional build notes